NeVeX/interview-playground/payroll-application/Readme.md

 This application aims to solve the requirements/problem which can be found in the Requirements.md file.

-This application is built using:
+This application was built using:
   - Language: Java 8
   - IDE: IntelliJ 16.1
   - Build System: Gradle 2.3